By Alan Mercer

-The so-called Independent Evaluation Group (IEG) of the World Bank seems to be where the big foundations have their say about the details of planetary social engineering.
+The so-called Independent Evaluation Group (IEG) of the World Bank (original link: http://ieg.worldbankgroup.org) seems to be where the big foundations have their say (original link: http://ieg.worldbankgroup.org/blog/letting-evidence-lead-good-evaluation-means-taking-position-equity) about the details of planetary social engineering.

-This page lists four reports under the category of “health, nutrition and population.”
-One is about the promotion of vaccination (http://ieg.worldbankgroup.org/Data/reports/GAVI_Approach_Paper_10_11_2012_0.pdf), for example.
-Another, Approach Paper: Systematic Review of Impact Evaluations in Maternal and Child Health (http://ieg.worldbankgroup.org/Data/reports/mch_approach_paper.pdf) lists “lower fertility rates” as one of the “improved outcomes” for women and children (page 1) and also states the following on page 3:
+Another, Approach Paper: Systematic Review of Impact Evaluations in Maternal and Child Health (http://ieg.worldbankgroup.org/Data/reports/mch_approach_paper.pdf, link removed) lists “lower fertility rates” as one of the “improved outcomes” for women and children (page 1) and also states the following on page 3:

 Contraceptive use has increased, but its perpetuation will require a sustained effort . . .